Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 - Drink locally distilled strawberry gin at Haworth Old Hall pub, opposite the bus stop, while you wait for the bus back.

-- You can catch the Brontebus on to the town of Keighley – or take the Keighley and Worth Valley steam railway.
+- You can catch the Brontebus on to the town of Keighley – or take the Keighley and Worth Valley steam railway (20% off for bus passengers – ask the driver for a voucher).

 The epic views and rugged landscapes above Hebden Bridge are a magnet for visitors.
 And you can see why: there are waterfalls, an off-grid café and mill in a wooded valley, bluebell carpets under beech trees…

-- Gibson Mill was built in 1800, one of the Industrial Revolution’s earliest factories.
-The 1840s weaving shed once produced cotton cloth and is now a welcoming café – show your bus ticket for a free hot drink!
+Gibson Mill was built in 1800, one of the Industrial Revolution’s earliest factories.
+The 1840s weaving shed once produced cotton cloth and is now a welcoming café.

 - and thanks to HBWA, the mighty Pennine Way now has a loop via Hebden Bridge.